lia0wang/PS5-bot/README.md

 # ps5Bot
 A bot can buy ps5 automatically.
-The ps5 in Australia is very popular.
+PlayStation5 in Australia is very popular.
 This bot aims to help those poor kids who cannot have a ps5.

 Run ```python3 ps5Bot.py``` to buy your own one!!